baha2ddin2/tkinterprojectpeoplemanagement/README.md

-hi , this is my first project at scoole aboute people management . with events add and delet and mod and import and save
+hi , this is my first project at school aboute people management . with events add and delete and mod , and import and save in txt files